obistack/ksubmit/README.md

 ## Linting Rules

-KSUB validates job scripts against the following rules to ensure they are correctly formatted and semantically valid:
+ksubmit validates job scripts against the following rules to ensure they are correctly formatted and semantically valid:

 | Rule ID | Category  | Description                                                               | Error Code                   |
 | ------- | --------- | ------------------------------------------------------------------------- | ---------------------------- |